lolasaf/ft_irc/README.md

 ↓
 Physical: Shoots electrons / light / radio waves

-ach header just adds routing info to make sure the right data gets to the right place.
+Each header just adds routing info to make sure the right data gets to the right place.
 Each layer only knows about its own job and can only talk to the layers above or below it.
 That’s what makes the Internet modular and beautiful.